thecodingchannel/wordy-discord-bot/README.md

 pipenv shell
 ```

-Alternatively to install the dependencies in your global Python install use `pip install -U python-dotenv disnake notion-client`.
+Alternatively to install the dependencies in your global Python install use `pip install -U python-dotenv disnake pydantic`.